SimLi1333/vidra/docs/docs/guides/install.md

 ---

-## Install the Vidra Operator using OLM:
+## Install the Vidra Operator using OLM
 OLM (Operator Lifecycle Manager) is a Kubernetes project that helps you manage the lifecycle of operators running on your cluster.
 It provides a way to install, update, and manage operators in a Kubernetes-native way.

 <Admonition type="warning" title="Warning">
 OLM is not required to run the Vidra Operator, but it simplifies the installation process.
 OLM version 0.32.0 or higher is recommended.
-[Installation](https://operator-framework.github.io/operator-lifecycle-manager/docs/installation/)
+See the [installation guide](https://operator-framework.github.io/operator-lifecycle-manager/docs/installation/).

 **Alternative OLM installation:**